What is an Enterprise Management System?

 - Supply Chain Management (SCM) is software that manages the flow of goods, data, and finances related to a product.
 It begins with the purchase of raw materials and continues to the final delivery of the product.

-What are the advantages of an Enterprise Management System?
+Advantages of an Enterprise Management System

 One of the most significant benefits of an Enterprise Management System is that it can support the most complex IT infrastructure and business operations with fewer IT professionals.

 Since it comes bundled into one package, it’s simpler to manage.
 Even the largest organizations can streamline their processes and enhance collaboration and efficiency across multiple teams.